Simplifying WPA2-Enterprise and 802.1x

 Key Takeaways

-• Certificate security requires high-performance authentication - you need to implement a cloud-native RADIUS designed for passwordless and cloud identity-driven security.
+- Certificate security requires high-performance authentication - you need to implement a cloud-native

-Can a router be a RADIUS server?
+Can a Router Be a RADIUS Server?

 A router cannot be used as a RADIUS server.
 In order to achieve its core function of authenticating other devices on your network, a RADIUS needs to be its own separate machine dedicated to authentication specifically.

-How do I setup a RADIUS server as a WiFi hotspot?
+How Do I Set Up a RADIUS Server as a WiFi hotspot?

 RADIUS servers cannot be used as Wi-Fi hotspots.
 By definition, a RADIUS server is its own separate device whose function is to authenticate users and devices when they access your network.
 The RADIUS server is not itself an access point - it simply tells the access point to grant network access to authorized users.